For Your Information and

 Let us take a look at a summary of what he has just clearly stated as he demands autonomy from the PRC: (1)

-enshrined in the Chinese Constitution, which guarantees the right of
+The autonomy that he is seeking was enshrined in the Chinese Constitution, which guarantees the

-Tibet, but also parts of the provinces of Qinghai, Sichuan, Gansu and
+western China that is predominantly Tibetan —including Tibet, but also parts of the provinces of

-Yunnan— should be united under a single Tibetan authority.
+Qinghai, Sichuan, Gansu and Yunnan— should be united under a single Tibetan authority.
 Chinese

-officials have balked at the demand, saying it would mean turning over
+officials have balked at the demand, saying it would mean turning over one-quarter of China to

-one-quarter of China to Tibetan governance.
+Tibetan governance.

 and

-backward,” he said.
-“And every Tibetan wants to modernize Tibet.
-So for
+“Tibet materially is very, very backward,” he said.
+“And every Tibetan wants to modernize

-own interest as far as economic development is concerned, provided we
+as far as economic development is concerned, provided we have full guarantee to preserve our own

-own spirituality and full protection of environment.”
+culture, our own language, our own spirituality and full protection of environment.”

 As an associate commented about the real plans of the Dalai Lama – who just everyone loves (2):

-Give us your western provinces, and help us develop.
-We'll take your
+Rephrasing what the Dalai Lama wants: Give us your western provinces, and help us develop.
+We'll

-help, and run our lands our own way.
+take your help, and run our lands our own way.

 This aspect of the Tibetan autonomy movement is not widely reported.
 So “autonomy” would give the Dalai Lama and his confederates the rule of much of western China, not just the province of Tibet.